aptech/docs/docs/CR-h5writeAttribute.rst

 -  Attributes in an HDF5 file cannot be read or written partially.
 The entire contents of the attribute must be read or written in one call.
--  GAUSS functions that take in an HDF5 dataset as a datasource (see dstatmt, glm), expect the dataset to have an attribute called "headers", containing the variable names of the dataset.
+-  GAUSS functions that take in an HDF5 dataset as a datasource (see :func:`dstatmt`, :func:`glm`), expect the dataset to have an attribute called :code:`"headers"`, containing the variable names of the dataset.

 Examples